Degubi/Frutty/README.md

   - Add '-console' to the end of the 'target' option of the shortcut.
   - For available commands type 'list'.

+### Running from IDE:
+  - Add the '-dev' flag to the cmd arguments (this is needed for path handling)

 ### Building:
   - Needs at least java 14 installed
   - Needs Python installed (for running the installer)